A lightened-up recipe on a brunch classic, this Bacon Chive Crustless Quiche is simple, easy and delicious. Adding bacon makes everything incredible.

 - Preheat oven to 350 F.

 - Whisk together eggs, milk, flour, and butter until thoroughly combined.
-Pour the egg mixture into the pie plate, then scatter cheese, chives, and cooked bacon evenly on the bottom of the plate, and with a fork gently fold in.
-Then grind fresh pepper on top of the quiche.
+Pour the egg mixture into the pie plate, then fold in cheese, chives, and cooked bacon.
+Grind fresh pepper on top of the quiche.

 - Bake until eggs are set, about 30 minutes.
 Cool for 5 minutes, cut into wedges, and serve.